NerioVillalobos/plugin-metadelta/README.md

 #### Using a custom metadata file

 By default, the command builds its metadata type list by running `sf force:mdapi:describemetadata --target-org` so it stays synchronized with the connected org.
 If the describe call fails, a built-in fallback list is used.
+The resulting list is further filtered to include only types that expose both `lastModifiedByName` and `lastModifiedDate`, avoiding unnecessary queries.
+A maximum of five metadata types are processed in parallel to limit resource usage.

 The `--metafile` flag allows you to override the built‑in metadata list.
 Create a JavaScript file that exports a `metadataTypes` array.
 Both CommonJS and ES module syntaxes are accepted, even in projects using `"type": "module"`.
 For CommonJS: